 This will help to strengthen Scotland's research and development base in science, technology and engineering.

-From 2018 to 2019 we put £3.025 million into delivering public science engagement experiences to more than one million people.
+In 2022 and 2023, we put £3.025 million into delivering public science engagement experiences to more than one million people.

 National STEM engagement campaign – Aye for Ideas

 We have developed a national campaign, Aye for Ideas, to inspire and engage people of all ages and backgrounds in science, technology, engineering and maths (STEM).

 A range of Aye for Ideas information and promotional materials are available for use by our partners, including science centres, schools and businesses.

 We give the majority of public science engagement funding (£2.67 million between 2023 and 2024) to Scotland's science centres, which aim to encourage people of all ages to engage with science by presenting it in a fun, inspiring and educational way.

 Scotland's science centres are visited by more than 700,000 people, both locals and tourists, every year.
 There is one in each of Scotland's four largest cities:

 We provide funding for science festivals to make science accessible to a wider Scottish audience, with a particular focus on strengthening young people's interest and knowledge in science.
 They provide an annual and local focus for activities and events, often in cities or towns that don't have a science centre of their own.